brunopinto900/sailboat_auto_navigation/README.md

-# sailboat_auto_navigation
-Autopilot for a remote-controlled Sailboat
+ # Autopilot for a remote-controlled Sailboat

 This work consists in the development of an autonomous navigation system for a radio-controlled sailboat.
 The objective is to be able to